NCAR/HPC-Docs/docs/esds/faq.md

 instructions can be found on this [Using Conda and Python](https://arc.ucar.edu/knowledge_base/83853599) page.

 If you don't want the trouble of making your own conda environment, there are managed environments available.
-The NCAR Package Library (NPL) is an environment containing many common scientific Python pacakges such as Numpy, Xarray, and GeoCAT.
+The NCAR Package Library (NPL) is an environment containing many common scientific Python packges such as Numpy, Xarray, and GeoCAT.
 You can access the NPL environment through the command line and the NCAR JupyterHub.

 #### NPL on the command line